Payscape/Payscape-Gateway-CakePHP-Plugin/readme.md

-#Payscape Gateway CakePHP Plugin v3.0#
+#Payscape Gateway CakePHP Plugin#

-##Installation##
+##Installation
-1. Place this Plugin in your app/Plugin directory.
+1. Place this Plugin in your *app/Plugin* directory.
-2. Place Payscape/Config/payscape.php in your /app/Config folder
+2. Place Payscape/Config/payscape.php in your */app/Config* folder
 3. Edit userid: replace with your User ID from your Payscape account
 4. Edit userpass: replace with your Password from your Payscape account
 5. Load the Plugin in your Config/bootstrap file.